26 mins read

 Quantity Takeoff

-These professionals also determine how much materials are needed for a project by doing a quantity takeoff.
-They examine the plans and requirements to determine the precise amounts of building supplies contractors will need to finish the project, like wood, steel, and concrete.
+These professionals also determine the quantity of each material needed for a project by doing a quantity takeoff.
+They examine the plans and requirements to determine the precise amount of building supplies like wood, steel, and concrete that contractors will need to finish the project.

 Cost Analysis and Pricing

-The construction cost estimator also studies the prices of supplies, labor, and services that subcontractors provide to them.
-To maintain cost competitiveness, they need to monitor market prices and adjust the project’s cost structure accordingly throughout the project’s progress.
+The construction cost estimator studies the prices of supplies, labor, and services that subcontractors provide to them.
+To maintain cost competitiveness, they need to monitor market prices and adjust the project’s cost structure accordingly throughout the project’s lifecycle.

 Bid Preparation